Bill Teerlinck promoted to co-defensive coordinator

 When Bradeson came back to Nevada in 2010, he was coming off 15 seasons at UNLV - the longest tenure of any football coach in that school's history.
-He coached the secondary throughout his time in Las Vegas and he had a successful five-year run (2000-04) as defensive coordinator under head coach John Robinson.
+He coached the secondary throughout his time in Las Vegas and he had a successful five-year run (2000-04) as defensive coordinator under former head coach John Robinson.

 During that time, Bradeson coached or recruited eight players who went on to the NFL and three Mountain West defensive players of the year.
 While the coordinator, the UNLV defense led the conference and was seventh nationally in takeaways in 2003.
 In 2001, UNLV led the conference in passing defense (189.4 ypg) and was 11th nationally in pass efficiency defense.

 At UNLV, Bradeson oversaw the development of future NFL DBs Kevin Thomas (Bills), Sam Brandon (Broncos), Eric Wright (Browns) and two-time All-America safety Jamaal Brimmer.
-Under Bradeson in 2003, the Rebel defense led the Mountain West in takeaways with 35 en route to finishing seventh in the nation in turnover margin.
-The unit's five TDs were led by Brimmer, who scored twice en route to First Team All-America honors and being named consensus MWC Defensive Player of the Year for the second consecutive season.
+Under Bradeson in 2003, the Rebel defense led the Mountain West in takeaways with 35 and finished seventh in the nation in turnover margin.
+The unit's five TDs were led by Brimmer, who scored twice en route to First Team All-America honors and being named consensus MW Defensive Player of the Year for the second consecutive season.